Clearbrook Treatment Centers Admissions

 Addiction Treatment Centers Admission Process

-At our inpatient rehab program in Pennsylvania, we treat numerous drug addictions and offer a variety of services for addiction treatment.
+At our inpatient rehab program, we treat numerous drug addictions and offer a variety of services for addiction treatment.
 Our specialists are available by phone 24 hours a day to assist prospective patients and their loved ones during the entire drug and alcohol treatment center admission process.
-From the moment someone contacts our Clearbrook Treatment Centers admissions consultants, they are met with the warmth and compassion that embodies our rehab centers in Pennsylvania as a whole.
+From the moment someone contacts our Clearbrook Treatment Centers admissions consultants, they are met with the warmth and compassion that embodies our rehab centers as a whole.
 During the time of the initial assessment, our specialists will ask you some questions to determine if the individual is appropriate for our levels of care.

 General Admission Criteria